local-marketing-ideas

 As a business owner, we’re sure you’re familiar with SEO, but what about local SEO?

-Local SEO takes the practices of a broader SEO strategy but localizes them to make your website likelier to rank well in local search.
+Local SEO takes the practices of a broader SEO strategy but localizes them to make your website likelier to rank well in local search, increasing its likelihood of capturing the 39.8% of organic clicks that go to the first result on Google.

 Here are some tasks to add to your to-do list as you localize your SEO.